 Job Transfer Request Letter Example

-I was very interested when I saw the posting for the position of (Job Title).
+I was very interested when I saw the posting for the position of Assistant Manager.
 I would like to respectfully submit my resume for your consideration.

 I believe that my experience here at ABC Company makes me an excellent candidate for the position.
-I have been with the company for X years, and have worked in several different capacities (List).
-The skills I have gained in these positions over the years, and my intimate knowledge of the systems and procedures at ABC, I believe, will be a unique asset in the position of (Job Title).
+I have been with the company for 5 years, and have worked in several different capacities (List).
+The skills I have gained in these positions over the years, and my intimate knowledge of the systems and procedures at ABC, I believe, will be a unique asset in the position of Assistant Manager.